 Also, you can never be sure about the information provided in the resumes.
-According to an article by Inc., 85 percent of applicants lie on their resumes!
+Take a look at the percentage of applicants who lie on their resumes!

 So naturally, you can’t rely on them.
 What you need is a recruitment assessment tool to assess the skills and abilities of your applicants to find the right fit.